inviwo/inviwo.github.io/pages/manual/wip-building.md

 * **vcpkg-cache-write**: This also enables writing to the vcpkg cache.
 This requires setting the environment variable `VCPKG_CACHE_TOKEN` to a valid value.

 * **modules**: This adds the [inviwo modules repo](https://github.com/inviwo/modules) to `IVW_EXTERNAL_MODULES` variable
-* **modules-vcpkg**: This add extra vcpkg overlay ports needed for module dependencies.
+* **modules-vcpkg**: This adds additional vcpkg overlay ports needed for module dependencies.

 * **build**: This sets the build directory to `builds/<preset name>`.